 One of the best LinkedIn SEO tips you can follow is to apply content marketing to your LinkedIn profile.
 Do that by publishing posts relevant to your niche.

 To publish a post, just launch the site, and a “start a post” section will appear at the very top of the homepage.

 Alternatively, you have the option to write an article.
 This a great place to put a blog you’ve written (or part of one) and link back to your website.

 If you’re still asking, “How can I improve my LinkedIn profile?” keep in mind that LinkedIn is an excellent place to repurpose content.
 If you’ve got a great post on your blog that’s fallen back to page 17 but still offers valuable insight, include a synopsis of that post on LinkedIn and link back to it.
 Also, consider doing the reverse: post some great content on LinkedIn and link to it from your blog.
 LinkedIn has very high domain authority, so you can get a post ranking quicker and faster than your site (unless you have an authoritative site).

 Remember, though: avoid duplicating content between LinkedIn and your own blog.
 Google doesn’t like duplicate content.
 Don’t publish the exact same thing in both places.

-4. Finish Your Profile
+4. LinkedIn SEO: Finish Your Profile

 Give people as many reasons as possible to find you on LinkedIn.
 You can do that by completing your LinkedIn profile.
 Make sure that your work history is complete and that you’ve filled out all relevant sections, listed your certifications and education, and secured endorsements and recommendations.
-Really take the time to ensure it is complete.

 5. Participate in Groups